-A. Setback Situation Poplar and Willow Trees and Shrubs Other Deciduous Trees Coniferous Trees Vertical Elements and Hard Surfaces 5m 2m 1⁄2 maximum spread Private Property 10m 2m 1⁄2 maximum spread Sport Fields 10m 1⁄2 maximum spread from 3m buffer 1⁄2 maximum spread from 3m buffer B. Tree Spacing 1⁄2 maximum spread or 5m (whichever is less) 1⁄2 maximum spread
+A. Setback Situation Poplar and Willow Trees and Shrubs Other Deciduous Trees Coniferous Trees Vertical Elements and Hard Surfaces 5m 2m 1⁄2 maximum spread Private Property 10m 2m 1⁄2 maximum spread Sport Fields 10m 1⁄2 maximum spread from 3m buffer 1⁄2 maximum spread from 3m buffer B. Tree Spacing 1/2 maximum spread or 5m (whichever is less) 1⁄2 maximum spread

 - a.
-Poplar trees - i. all poplars except for trembling aspen and Swedish Columnar aspen. - i. the minimum set backs for poplars may be reviewed upon request. - b.
+Poplar trees - i. all poplars except for trembling aspen and Swedish Columnar aspen. - ii. the minimum set backs for poplars may be reviewed upon request. - b.
 If other deciduous trees and coniferous trees are less than 3.5m from vertical elements and hard surfaces or private property lines the trees must be placed in mulched beds. - c.
 Maximum tree spread as per Alberta Horticultural Guide. - d.
 No more than 50% of any one species planted in a park will be poplar as per the Poplar Tree Policy.

-NOTE: Deciduous trees exceeding 100mm caliper and coniferous trees taller than 4.0m will require a warranty and maintenance period of five (5) years.
+NOTE: Deciduous trees that are 100mm caliper or larger and coniferous trees that are 4.0m high or taller will require a warranty and a five (5) year maintenance period.
+The five (5) year maintenance period is calculated from the date of issuance of CCC.

-.3 Line Assignment (i.e. Setback) Requirements
+3. Line Assignment (i.e. Setback) Requirements